Generic Name: lacosamide (oral/injection) (la KOE sa mide)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-lacosamide may cause dizziness or blurred vision, and may impair your reactions.
-Avoid driving or hazardous activity until you know how this medicine will affect you.
+Avoid driving or hazardous activity until you know how lacosamide will affect you.
+Your reactions could be impaired.

 Lacosamide side effects